mindsmiths/docs/docs/integrations/sms.md

 # SMS

-Infobip Adapter enables sending and receiving SMS messages by using [Infobip's APIs](https://www.infobip.com/docs/api/channels/sms) and integrating it with the Platform.
+**Infobip Adapter** enables sending and receiving SMS messages by using [Infobip's APIs](https://www.infobip.com/docs/api/channels/sms) and integrating it with the Platform.
 It can be used for facilitating communication with your users.

 :::note

 Remember, it's crucial to ensure you don't get blacklisted or filtered.
 To do this, you should use and [register](https://www.infobip.com/docs/10dlc/10dlc-registration) the [appropriate type of number](https://www.infobip.com/docs/api/platform/numbers).
-We particularly suggest the use of A2P 10DLC for those operating within the United States.

 :::